Skip to main content

 Mechanistic ambiguity is not a significant roadblock for us.
 Using closed-loop feedback, we can be mechanism-agnostic and let an agent determine optimal field parameters.
 Regardless, we still aim to benefit from previous mechanistic work by robustly replicating successes and testing boundaries of previous hypotheses.
 The record of success in the literature, even if physical models are wrong, is encouraging for our discovery prospects.

 We are actively working to replicate these studies with field parameters that will be directly translatable to working in human tissues in the body.
-This leads to my closing comments on what we see as our most promising benchhead market.
+This leads to my closing comments on what we see as our most promising initial market.

 Recapping what we know:

-- Cone proved bioelectricity controls proliferation
+• Cone proved bioelectricity can control proliferation

-- Novocure applies this to slow cancer growth via fields, likely altering cancer’s membrane potential
+• Novocure applies this to slow cancer growth via fields, likely altering cancer’s membrane potential

-- Levin shows bioelectricity can robustly control differentiation and dedifferentiation
+• Levin shows bioelectricity can robustly control differentiation and dedifferentiation

-All of these are findings that if exploited via fields could be directly applied to the thymus to create massive value.
+All of these are findings that, if exploited via fields, could be directly applied to the thymus to create massive value.

 More specifically, thymus regeneration post-chemotherapy is a tractable first market.
 Globally, ~20M new cancer cases occur each year, with about half receiving chemotherapy.
 Severe immunosuppression affects roughly a third of these patients, leaving ~3M individuals annually with no good solution beyond G-CSF regimens.
 At pricing comparable to G-CSF ($25K+ per course), the immediate oncology TAM is roughly $80B.
 Even priced more accessibly, the market remains substantial.